Markerless Head Tracking for Accurate and Accessible Neuronavigation: Conclusions

 \subsubsection{Three-Dimensional Morphable Models}

 Three-dimensional morphable models (3DMMs) are statistical models that capture object class variability.
 They are typically constructed by acquiring and aligning numerous 3D object scans.
 A 3DMM is characterized by its mean shape, $S_{mean}$, and a set of $K$ principal component vectors, denoted $\mathrm{v} = [v_1\ ...\ v_k]$, $v_i \in \mathbb{R}^n$, and their corresponding eigenvalues, $\mathrm{e} = [e_1\ ...\ e_k]$, obtained through principal component analysis (PCA).
-These components represent the dominant modes of shape variation, maintaining dense correspondence with the mean shape.
+These components represent dominant shape variation modes, maintaining dense correspondence with $S_{mean}$.
 New object instances, $S_w$, can be generated by linearly combining the mean shape with a weighted sum, $\mathrm{w}$, of the eigenvalues multiplied by eigenvectors with customized weights:

 This structure allows for a comprehensive yet efficient representation of object instances by retaining only the most significant variations, thereby substantially reducing the parameter space.